 Answer four simple questions about your Brand Strategy.
 It’s like running it through what I call “success filters”.
 Seek honest, straightforward answers to these questions.
 If you get mostly “yes” answers to these, your brand is in good shape.
 If you get more “no” responses than yeses, it’s time to re-evaluate your brand.

-In our digital world, customers have access to many choices so your brand has to offer unique value.
+In our digital world, customers have access to many choices.
+Consequently, your brand has to offer unique value.
 That value is defined by what’s important for the customer.
 Being unique and special is essential for successful revenue growth, especially from newly developed products.

-ACTIONABLE TIP: Plot competitive brands along with yours on a two-dimensional map.
-Don’t worry about trying to plot every competitor, focus on the primary ones.
+ACTIONABLE TIP: Plot competitive brands along with yours using a Gap Analysis.
+Don’t worry about trying to plot every competitor.
+Just focus on the primary ones.
 Then consider how much white space there is between you and them.
 Unique products are the ones that have a greater distance from the pack.

-Question #3: Is your Brand Strategy based on what’s going on in the marketplace?
-Marketing messages based on what’s going on inside your company are ego-driven.
-They will fall short of connecting your brand with the consumer.
+Question #2: Is your Brand Strategy genuinely customer-focused?
+It must be based on what’s going on in the marketplace.
+Marketing based on what’s going on inside your company is marketing that is ego-driven.
+That kind of marketing will fall short of connecting with the consumer.

 Instead, make sure your Brand Strategy is based on what’s important to the customer, not the folks inside the company.

-Question #4: Will your current customers believe your Brand Promise?
+Question #4: Will your current customers find your Brand Promise believable?
 Customers get burned all the time by brands that fail to deliver on their claims.
 Don’t take it personally if they aren’t ready to immediately put their trust in you.
 Instead, put in the energy and time to provide evidence for skeptical consumers.

 ACTIONABLE TIP: A good way to test the believability of your Brand Promise is to find a small set of close customers you can actually ask.
-You can also seek feedback from advisors.
+Select the ones that are representative of your target market.
+You can also seek feedback from advisers.
 These two groups have to believe the Brand Promise before any prospective customers will.

-Successful Brand Strategy requires a clear definition of the business you’re truly in.
-Not only by what you do or your credentials, but by what problems you solve for your target market.
+Successful Brand Strategy requires a clear definition of the business you’re in.
+Great strategies are based on the problems you solve for your target market.